 People have used natural flavoring to sweeten their lip gloss.
 I don’t like to do that because there really isn’t any natural flavoring that doesn’t include some kind of additives or solvents.
 Read more about it in this CNN article.
 I personally don’t like it in my lip gloss, but you sure can add it to your lip gloss if “natural flavoring” doesn’t rub you the wrong way as it does me.

 That’s it!
-Super easy, right?
-So, give this easy homemade lip gloss recipe a try.
+It’s super easy to make homemade lip gloss, right?
+So, give this recipe a try and let’s make some easy homemade lip gloss.
 I’d love to hear about your creations.
 Feel free to reach out if you have any questions.
 It’d be great if after you’ve tried this recipe, you no longer purchase store-bought lip gloss that is loaded with preservatives and artificial ingredients.
 If you like this easy homemade lip gloss recipe, be sure to share it or pin it!